Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 Of course, the new Pivot Trail 429 only comes as a 1X, and they offer no way to improve it.
 It comes with a 32T ring, and say max size is 34T.
 That is pretty ridiculous.

 So, it took some effort, but I finally settled on a solution.
 See the solution in the 1-By section below.
-I have to say, it is much more involved that it should be, and I’m pretty disgusted by the blinders of the bicycle industry in drinking the 1X Kool-Aid so completely.
-Seriously, who decided it’s such a bad idea to pedal when the trail slopes down slightly?
+I have to say, it is much more involved that it should be, and I am pretty disgusted by the blinders of the bicycle industry in drinking the 1X Kool-Aid so completely.
+Seriously, who decided it is such a bad idea to pedal when the trail slopes down?

 At purchase the bike was kind of noisy.
 Riding around even the urban assault there was something rattling.
 The internally routed cables are the culprit.
-The bike shop said they’d fix that, so they installed some foam housing liners to damp the noise.
-Now it’s quiet.
+The bike shop said they would fix that, so they installed some foam housing liners to damp the noise.
+Now it is quiet.

 This may be a little picky on my part, but it seems a pretty small thing to install it at the factory.
 Rattling makes the bike feel “cheap” somehow.
 Whether the cables are inside or out, they should be properly retained.
 Anyway, it was an easy fix.

-I really tried to like the dropper post, but couldn’t find anything to ride with it that I wouldn’t ride without.
+I really tried to like the dropper post, but could not find anything to ride with it that I would not ride without.
 Goldbar Rim, and the Whole Enchilada included.
 1.5 lbs of extra baggage is a lot extra to carry for a little bolt-on courage.
 Replaced it with a nice carbon post.
 Easy decision that definitely improves the bike.

 The need for this modification was not immediately apparent.
-I don’t know how this goof got past the Race Face folks.
+I do not know how this goof got past the Race Face folks.
 Yet, it ended up costing a lot of blood and pain.
-I have always loved Race Face, but I’m pretty disappointed with this crank.
+I have always loved Race Face, but I am pretty disappointed with this crank.
 Had to modify it (after cleaning off the blood).
 Now it works better, but I still wonder how they missed such a simple user interface peril.
 See below.

-I really like Pivot Trail 429.
+I really like this Pivot Trail 429.
 It rides like a dream.
 While the 1-by issue is not yet resolved, stay tuned.
-I am a bicycle drivetrain engineer, so I’m working on a cool solution to correct that too.
+I am a bicycle drivetrain engineer, so I am working on a cool solution to correct that too.

 Pivot Trail 429 – Loves and Disappointments